 How Does It Work?

-When you slide the on/off button, you’re moving a piece of plastic that’s purely mechanical, and that’s not attached to anything electrical.
-You do this at a time when you see a green Status Light, which gives you 100% assurance that the switch is completely “dead”.
-Later on, the device will “wake up” and determine the position of the plastic by checking if it’s blocking an internal light pulse.
-But it must also overcome two failure probability “coin tosses” – one prior to this light pulse and one after it – in order to switch the attached fixture on/off based on the position of the plastic on/off button.
-Halachically, your action is simply the movement of a piece of plastic, and not associated with any uncertain future reaction: your action occurred at a time when the switch is “dead” with no reactionary process in effect; the reaction may happen in the unrelated future.
+When you slide the on/off button, you’re moving an isolated piece of plastic.
+It is purely mechanical, and is not attached to anything electrical (electro-mechanically isolated).
+This is done at a time when you see a green Status Light, which provides 100% assurance that the relevant components within the switch are inactive.
+Subsequently, after a random interval, the device will activate and determine the position of the plastic by flashing an internal light pulse.
+The attached light fixture will be triggered only after the switch overcomes two failure probability processes – one prior to this light pulse and one after it.
+Halachically, your action is simply the movement of an isolated piece of plastic with no implications of causation.

 To best understand how the technology works, let’s take a closer look at our KosherSwitch® Classic wall switch (for a less technical approach, try the analogy; for highly technical, see the full patent).
 Although the device contains many internal components, the following are the relevant ones for this purpose.
 We refer to numbered items on the accompanying images using the notation [x]; click on an image for an enlarged view:

 - A plastic door displaying the KosherSwitch® logo, clearly indicating that this device is KosherSwitch®-enabled and certified.
 The door opens [#1], to expose the Mode Selection button [#5 below] and basic instructions on acceptable use.